Summary:...Or what transpires out of stubbornness, inability to use cell phones and a disastrous first kiss. Gaius/Musee.

 "Arst!"
 Overhead rang Musee's heartrending cry.
 "Arst, no!"

 Gaius rolled over and, wiping blood from his face, rose with a stagger, but it was too late.
-Musee's spell tore the bodies apart, scattering them across the small lawn, people ran every which way in fright and shots were fired.
+Musee's arte tore the bodies apart, scattering them across the small lawn, people ran every which way in fright and shots were fired.
 Then her burning gaze found the king, alive and unharmed, and she rushed to him.

 "Arst, are you…" there unmistakably was relief in her voice, but he interrupted her at once.